 According to Environment Agency figures over 5 million people live and work in properties that are ‘at risk’ of being flooded.
 The floods of 2007 highlighted the significant risk we face with surface water flooding.
 (I have always looked on this type of flooding as the ‘poor relation’ as, despite progress being made, it still remains difficult to predict just where a heavy storm is going to dump itself.)
 Each flood seems to get worse and to have a more devastating outcome than the one before; yet despite free flood warnings from the Environment Agency, and Local Authorities doing their bit to raise awareness of flood risk, people are still having to leave their homes and possessions behind, or else finding themselves being rescued from upstairs windows.
 Why?
 It is essential that we all wake up and ‘smell the floodwater.’
 We must plan, prepare, prevent and adapt.
 Government, too, must remain committed to investing in reducing flood risk and during these times of fiscal restraint they must remain focussed on the bigger picture~ that flooding is quite capable of bringing large parts of our country to its knees.

-I have been committed to raising awareness of flood risk for over 10 years now.
+I have been committed to raising awareness of flood risk for 15 years now.
 I am also committed to providing information on how to reduce the risk from flooding (and hopefully maintain insurance cover).
 It is an uphill struggle, but by working in partnership, it can be done!